Mini Egg Fudge Slice

 It needs to chill in the fridge for 2-3 hours, then once it’s firm you can cut it into pieces, and enjoy!

-The finished fudge is best stored in the fridge in an airtight container and it should last for 1-2 weeks – if you can manage to keep your hands off it, that is!
+The finished mini egg fudge is best stored in the fridge in an airtight container and it should last for 1-2 weeks – if you can manage to keep your hands off it, that is!

 If you wanted to add a flavour other than vanilla to this, then you could absolutely do that too!